Bipartite causal inference with interference, time series data, and a random network: Estimation

 The vector $\bm q$ controls which covariate summary should be balanced, and its choice will be driven by the problem at hand.
 For example, by setting $q_i=\frac{1}{n}$ for all $i$, the algorithm balances the average covariate value across interventional units for matched time periods.
-Alternatively, $q_i$ could give different weights to the covariate value of interventional units based on their geographic proximity to outcome unit $m_j$, or the frequency with which they are connected.
-For ease of exposition, we used the same vector $\bm q$ in the balance constraints for all covariates in \cref{1-1-time-varying-constraint-XP}.
+Alternatively, $q_i$ could give different weights to the covariate value of interventional units based on their geographic proximity to the outcome unit, or the frequency with which they are connected.
 Different vectors $\bm q$ can be used for different covariates, and multiple summaries of the same covariate under different vectors $\bm q$ could be balanced.

-By investigating the problem through its true bipartite lens, rather than its unipartite counterpart, the discussion on the needs for confounding adjustment due to interventional unit, outcome unit, or network covariates becomes transparent.
-For example, in certain scenarios such as the study of \cref{sec:real-data}, it is reasonable to argue that time-varying confounding due to interventional unit and network covariates does not exist, in which case constraints \cref{1-1-time-varying-constraint-XP} need not be used.
+{A visualization of the algorithm is in \cref{fig:matching-visualization}.
+For each exposed time period (green circle), an available unexposed time period (blue circle) is searched within the light blue shaded area, such that the resulting set of exposed and matched unexposed time periods satisfy overall balance constraints.
+The arrows indicate the resulting matched pairs.}

+{Our approach combines principles from matching \citep[e.g.][]{rubin1973matching, rubin1980bias, stuart2010matching, imai2023matching} and covariate balancing \citep{hainmueller2012entropy, imai2014covariate, Zubizarreta2015, li2018balancing}.
+As in matching, some constraints are imposed on each pair and restrict which unexposed time periods can be paired with each exposed one.
+Then, as in covariate balancing methodology, some constraints specify conditions on the overall resulting data set, irrespective of who is paired with whom.} Integer programming optimization algorithms have been previously used in the causal inference literature \citep{zubizarreta2012using, zubizarreta2013stronger, Keele2014}.
+Our formalization is different since the fundamental unit of observation is time (rather than physical units) and the confounders correspond to time-varying information.
+By harvesting the temporal dimension of the data and by investigating the problem through its true bipartite lens, confounding adjustment for interventional, outcome, and network covariates becomes more transparent.
+For example, as we discuss in the context of our study in \cref{sec:real-data}, time-varying confounding due to interventional unit and network covariates might not exist.
 Such understanding of the needs of confounding adjustment would not be obvious if addressing the same study question by projecting it on a unipartite framework.
-We expand on this in \cref{sec:real-data}.